yousefelassal/quote-cron/README.md

 > No man is free who is not master of himself.

 > The superior man is modest in his speech but exceeds in his actions.

+> Let the beauty of what you love be what you do.